codesharedot/qtum-price-ruby/README.md

-# pivot-token price
+# xyo price

-Gets the pivot-token price with Python (from JSON).
+Gets the xyo price with Python (from JSON).

 https://pythonbasics.org